We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 CAD is the leading cause of death in people with diabetes.
 The two conditions share many of the same risk factors, including high blood pressure, high LDL cholesterol, and obesity.

 Uncontrolled high blood sugar damages arteries.
 In time, this damage can lead to heart disease.
-Because of how diabetes affects blood sugar levels, people with it are twice as likely to die from heart disease than people without it.
+Because of how diabetes affects blood sugar levels, people with it

 To lower your risk of CAD, manage high blood pressure, obesity, and high cholesterol with lifestyle changes and medication.
 Also, work with your doctor to keep your blood sugar levels under good control.